RobotWebTools/rclnodejs/README.md

 Use this path only if you need a branch or commit that is not yet published to npm.

+GitHub installs normally build from source.
+The published npm package includes prebuilt binaries for supported Linux targets, but this repository does not track those prebuilt artifacts.

 ```bash
 npm install RobotWebTools/rclnodejs#<branch>
 ```